wolfQK/CheckV-fork/README.md

 - HMMER (v3.3)
 - Prodigal (v2.6.3)

+The versions listed above were the ones that were properly tested.
+Different versions may also work.

 ### CheckV database

 Whichever method you choose to install CheckV you will need to download and extract database in order to use it: